sandeepKondaveeti/yuvoh/README.md

 # Yuvoh Solution - Airbnb Price Prediction.

-The dataset contains data of hourly average reposnses from an array of 5 metal oxide chemical sensors embedded in an Air Quality Chemical Multisensor Device.
-I've used this data to predict the amount of CO based on other parameters.
+The dataset contains data of Airbnb listing details.
+I've used this data to predict the price based on other parameters.

 ## Dataset